I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak or crazy?

-I am not a licensed psychiatrist and cannot prescribe medications, however there are psychiatrists and psychiatric nurse practitioners that offer therapy and medication management.
+I am not a licensed psychiatrist and cannot prescribe medications, however there are psychiatrists and psychiatric nurse practitioners that offer medication management.

 How does it work?
 What do I have to do in sessions?

 Therapy with me looks like traditional talk therapy, a conversation supplemented by exercises and practices that strive to meet your needs.
 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 I tailor my therapeutic approach to your specific needs.

 How long will it take?